adjust/android_sdk/README.md

 Adjust.removeSessionPartnerParameter("foo");
 ```

-If you wish to remove all key and values from the session partner parameters, you can reset it with the method `Adjust.resetSessionPartnerParameters()`.
+If you wish to remove all keys and their corresponding values from the session partner parameters, you can reset it with the method `Adjust.resetSessionPartnerParameters()`.

 ```java
 Adjust.resetSessionPartnerParameters();